-Scarlets number eight Ben Morgan has declared his international allegiance to
+Scarlets number eight Ben Morgan has declared his international allegiance to England.

 The 22-year-old was born in Bristol but would have qualified for Wales later this month on the three-year residency rule.